 I was quite price savvy when I booked, and made sure me and my partner were able to share a starter, and only have a main course without desert.
 This is a great little hack to keep the price down at places like this – we literally saved nearly £100 by not having a set 3 courses each.

 So why try and cook it yourself?
-Well, I’m sure it’s a long shot to achieve the exact same results of the professionals, but there are two main reasons why these 7 recipes will be a superb addition to any home-cooks arsenal.
+Well, I’m sure it’s a long shot to achieve the exact same results as the professionals, but there are three main reasons why these 7 recipes will be a superb addition to any home-cooks arsenal.

-- The focus on these types of recipes is on the ingredients, and really lets you explore flavour and develop as a home cook.
+- The focus on these types of recipes is on the ingredients and really lets you explore the flavor and develop as a home cook.

 So please enjoy these amazing 7 Michelin Star Recipes You Can Cook at Home, and let me know how you get on, I would love to see some photos.

 Are you looking for ways to simplify your meal planning?
 Well, I recommend trying the $5 Meal Plan.
 It’s an incredible service that for just $5/month sends you meal plans where every meal will cost about $2 per person and in most cases less.
 It will save you time and money, how cool is that, right?

 Marinated Yellowtail with Plums, Fennel and Pistachio